stimpy77/xio.js/README.md

 ## What it does

-xio.js is a library that enables you to read and write data to/from data stores and remote servers using a consistent interface convention.
-It enables you to write code that can be more easily migrated between storage locations and/or URIs.
+xio.js is a Javascript resource that supports reading and writing data to/from local data stores and remote servers using a consistent interface convention.
+One can write code that can be more easily migrated between storage locations and/or URIs, and repository operations are simplified into a simple set of verbs.

 It supports localStorage, sessionStorage, cookies, and RESTful AJAX calls, using the same interface and conventions.